Montana-Media-Arts/creative-coding-1/modules/week-1/_posts/2017-01-01-welcome-to-mart120.md

 The rest of this week will introduce the following;

+- Information about instructors
 - The Syllabus
 - What is computational media?
-- Your computer as **YOUR** development environment.
-- Git Version Control
+- GitHub accounts and issues forum